Building credit for your child will help them establish a positive credit history and empower them to borrow for big purchases later in life.

 When can I start building credit for my child?

-If you're interested in building your child's credit before they turn 18, your best bet is to add them as an authorized user to one or more of your credit cards.
-There is no legal minimum age for adding a child as an authorized user, but your credit card issuer's policies may vary.
+If you're interested in building your child's credit before they turn 18, you can explore adding them as an authorized user to one or more of your credit cards.
+There is no legal minimum age for adding a child as an authorized user, however you should check your credit card issuer's policies.
+Chase, for example, does not report the authorized user credit history of minors to the Credit Reporting Agencies.

 Other financial products like credit-builder loans have a minimum age of 18.
 And credit cards have even higher age standards: A person must be 21 to get a credit card on their own, unless they have an adult co-signer or can prove that their income is sufficient to make payments on the card.